Is Topo Chico Bad For You? An Ingredient Analysis

 A medical review published in the Environmental Health Perspectives journal suggests that some flavoring additives and their metabolites may have toxic effects.

-Overall, we would recommend Topo Chico unflavored but not the flavored versions of the brand based on their ingredients.
+Overall, we recommend Topo Chico unflavored but not the flavored versions of the brand based on their ingredients.

 But what does it mean that researchers found PFAS in Topo Chico?
 We’ll share our thoughts on that topic in the next section.